The Man Behind the Mask

-The Man Behind the Mask was missing from the BFI National Archive, and was one of three Powell films included on the British Film Institute's "75 Most Wanted" list of lost films.
-It is the last of Powell's "quota quickies".
+The film was missing from the BFI National Archive, and was one of three Powell films included on the British Film Institute's "75 Most Wanted" list of lost films.
 A print of the American release, titled Behind the Mask, has been found, but it is a cut version of the original UK film.

+Plot

+On the night Nick Barclay is to elope from a masked ball with Lady June Slade, a masked man takes his place, elopes with June and steals the Shield of Kahm, owned by June's father, Lord Slade.
+Framed for the robbery, Nick traces June and the kidnapper.
+Later they are lured to the house of the mad crook responsible for the theft, with the police arriving just in time.